JazzeeJeff/JazzeeJeff/README.md

 ### About Me :

-- Im a recent university MSc computing from Manchester Metropolitan.
+- Im a recent university graduate in MSc computing from Manchester Metropolitan.

 - Exploring full time oportunities and contracts.